The trip to Plzen in the Czech Republic was a press trip together with Visit Pilsen, but all thoughts and opinions are, as usual, my own.

 In one of the charcuterie stalls, among crumpled sausages and pork loin, lies a small golden fish made of fabric, stuffed to the max with something that stretches the fish's body into a ball.
 Carp is the Czech Christmas fish, where on Christmas Eve it is eaten as a main course together with potato salad.
 I try to ask the seller what kind of stuffing is inside the pretend fish, but get an answer back in Czech that I can't decipher.
 There is no sign there either.
 Carp is a bit like our lutefish, a tradition that many Czechs are opting out of these days.
 Could it be a meaty sausage hiding in the golden shell instead of a bony fish, so that those who don't want to eat carp can still get the Christmas feeling?

 My eyes are fixed on a shed completely covered in mistletoe.
 The mistletoe are colored in gold, pink, silver and white.
 Mistletoe brings happiness and prosperity into the new year and just like at home, kissing under a mistletoe is good for love.
 60 Czech koruna (approx. 30 Swedish kronor) for a glittering golden mistletoe.
 I strike.
-It smells like paint and probably won't make the trip home, but it's worth a shot to maybe get a loving kiss under a golden mistletoe this year.
+It scents like paint and probably won't make the trip home, but it's worth a shot to maybe get a loving kiss under a golden mistletoe this year.

 At the other end of the square stands a large wooden manger.
 It's probably the biggest manger I've ever seen.
 The human figures are carved in life size and there are more animals than in a zoo.
 The snow falls over the lambs, angels and camels.
 There are so many people that it must be cousins, friends and uncles standing next to Maria and Josef.
 There is only one person missing.
 Jesus.
 He is not born yet, so he will appear in his crib later this Christmas.